 Turn your life into a personal brand

-Look at Kim Kardashian.
+.
 Once she started to gain popularity online, she turned into the media.
 And that made a celebrity from an ordinary girl.

 Each post she has written or filmed made her closer and closer to the audience.
 So, every time you create content, try not to copy someone but be the real you.
 This will allow you to stand out from the crowd.